pbollhorn/boardfolio-frontend/README.md

 # BoardFolio Frontend

-Setup instructions:
+This repo contains the frontend for our BoardFolio web app, built with React 19 and Vite.

+Link to repo for backend: https://github.com/AndyTheDragon/BoardFolio

+Setup instructions on your local computer:
-- Clone down this repo to your local computer: `git clone https://github.com/pbollhorn/boardfolio-frontend`
+- Clone down this repo: `git clone https://github.com/pbollhorn/boardfolio-frontend`
+- Go into directory: `cd boardfolio-frontend`
-- Run npm install: `npm install`
+- Install dependencies: `npm install`
-- Run the web page: `npm run dev`
+- Run the development server: `npm run dev`
-- Look at the web page in your browser, should be at: http://localhost:5173/
+- View the React app in your browser (should be at: http://localhost:5173/)